Thakur-15x/OOPs-mini-project/README.md

 * Lend Books
 * Donate Books
 * Returne Books
-* Deleate Books (this option is only for admin. it's protected by a password:).
+* Delete Books (this option is only for admin. it's protected by a password:).